theopensource-community/website/README.md

 ## Documentation

-More documentation about this community can be found in the [forum](/discussions/categories/general/)
+More documentation about this community effort can be found in the [forum](/discussions/categories/general/)

 ## Feedback and Support